-Methadone programs can be key in educating, treating HCV patientsMay 16th, 2014 in Diseases, Conditions, Syndromes /
+Methadone programs can be key in educating, treating HCV patientsMay 16, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 People who inject drugs and are enrolled in a drug treatment program are receptive to education about, and treatment for, hepatitis C virus, according to a study by researchers at several institutions, including the University at Buffalo.